cmelende/CS5262-50_Assignment1/README.md

 $$

 For some arbitrary small ε s.t. ε > 0
-Then we have shown that our model has outperformed our random algorithm by a factor of $\epsilon$.
+Then we have shown that our model has outperformed our random algorithm by a factor of ε.
 But we must also confirm:

 $$
 	TM_{end} > T_0